Nithur-M/work-from-anywhere/devops-jobs.md

 <li>Make sure the CMS is working correctly.
 Most websites are built on WordPress.</li>
 <li>The new domain being the brand, you will need to make appropriate changes to the website: create a new logo, replace content and images to avoid any infringement and ensure there are no dead links.</li>
 <li>Sign the MSP agreement with the software company directly, configure the software on the website and as a bonus you will get a right to use this software in your own projects.
 If you are interested, this could be a source of additional income, but this is optional.</li>
 </ul><div><br></div><div>The second part of the project will be around maintaining the website for 6+ months to a year.</div><div><br></div><div>In terms of time commitment we estimate the 1st part to be a maximum of 20hrs of work and the second part 1 - 2 hrs per month.</div><div><br></div><div>All costs incurred for hosting, any plugins used and/or domain related expenses will be compensated on completion of the project.
 We cannot process any payments before the delivery of stage 1 due to time restraints and you will have to be willing to cover the hosting cost before being compensated for it.
-Please note, both hosting and domain must reflect you as the owner for the purposes of the project.</div><div><br></div><div>Payment for the 1st part will be on completion and for the 2nd part payments will be quarterly to include hosting and any other maintenance costs.</div><div><br></div><div>If you are willing to take on this challenge please do get in touch and let me know if you are comfortable delivering the 1st part of the project by Wednesday the 20th of September latest.
+Please note, both hosting and domain must reflect you as the owner for the purposes of the project.</div><div><br></div><div>Payment for the 1st part will be on completion and for the 2nd part payments will be quarterly to include hosting and any other maintenance costs.</div><div><br></div><div>If you are willing to take on this challenge please do get in touch and let me know if you are comfortable delivering the 1st part of the project within 2 days of contract signing.
 Please still apply if you can deliver by a slightly later deadline so we consider you for the next round.</div><div><br></div><div>Get in touch!</div>

 <p><strong>To apply:</strong> <a href="https://weworkremotely.com/remote-jobs/marialdn-webmaster-website-administration-devops-wordpress">https://weworkremotely.com/remote-jobs/marialdn-webmaster-website-administration-devops-wordpress</a></p>